David Ngog

-David Philippe Henri Ngog (born 1 April 1989), known as David N'Gog, is a French professional footballer who plays as a striker for Greek Gamma Ethniki club Panionios.
+David Philippe Henri Ngog (born 1 April 1989) is a French former professional footballer who played as a striker.

-N'Gog started his career with French Ligue 1 club Paris Saint-Germain.
+Ngog started his career with French Ligue 1 club Paris Saint-Germain.
 He made his senior debut in 2006 and in 2008 won the Coupe de la Ligue.
 English Premier League club Liverpool signed him at the start of the 2008–09 season.
 After three years, he moved to fellow Premier League club Bolton Wanderers, but was relegated with them after just one season.
-Following spells in Greece, Scotland, Hungary, and Lithuania, N'Gog announced his retirement in 2020.
+Following that, Ngog had spells in Greece, Scotland, Hungary, and Lithuania.
+In 2020, he announced his retirement.
+However, he made a surprising comeback in 2022, having a one-year stint with third-tier club Panionios.

-N'Gog is a former France under-21 international.
+Ngog is a former France under-21 international.
 However, he was also eligible to represent Cameroon, by way of his father, and was approached by Cameroon in the past to make the switch.

 Early life

-N'Gog was born in Gennevilliers, Hauts-de-Seine, to a Cameroonian father and a French mother.
+David Philippe Henri Ngog was born on 1 April 1989 in Gennevilliers, Hauts-de-Seine, to a Cameroonian father and a French mother.
+He holds both French and Cameroonian nationalities.
 He is the cousin of former French international player Jean-Alain Boumsong.

 Club career

 Paris Saint-Germain

-N'Gog started his career with Paris Saint-Germain of Ligue 1 in 2001.
+Ngog started his career with Paris Saint-Germain of Ligue 1 in 2001.
 He signed his first professional contract in June 2006.

 Liverpool

 2008–09 season

-Manager Rafael Benítez hailed his scouting network after his signing, saying that "They are finding players like N'Gog, players with quality who are not a high price".
-N'Gog played his first game for Liverpool in a friendly game against Villarreal on 30 July 2008 and scored his first goal one game later against Rangers in another pre-season friendly.
+Manager Rafael Benítez hailed his scouting network after his signing, saying that "They are finding players like Ngog, players with quality who are not a high price".
+Ngog played his first game for Liverpool in a friendly game against Villarreal on 30 July 2008 and scored his first goal one game later against Rangers in another pre-season friendly.
 He then followed this up by scoring Liverpool's final goal in their next pre-season friendly, a 4–1 win over Norwegian side Vålerenga.
 He made his Premier League debut against Aston Villa, coming on as a substitute for Fernando Torres.
-N'Gog scored his first goal for Liverpool in their 3–1 victory over PSV in the group stages of the UEFA Champions League.
-N'Gog made his first start for Liverpool on 7 February 2009 against Portsmouth, and scored his first league goal on 3 March 2009 against Sunderland in a 2–0 win at Anfield.
-N'Gog scored his second league goal for the club on 11 April 2009 against Blackburn Rovers at Anfield in an emphatic 4–0 win.
+Ngog scored his first goal for Liverpool in their 3–1 victory over PSV in the group stages of the UEFA Champions League.
+Ngog made his first start for Liverpool on 7 February 2009 against Portsmouth, and scored his first league goal on 3 March 2009 against Sunderland in a 2–0 win at Anfield.
+Ngog scored his second league goal for the club on 11 April 2009 against Blackburn Rovers at Anfield in an emphatic 4–0 win.